roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© A reminder since apparently following instructions has been difficult for you, slave.
+A reminder since apparently following instructions has been difficult for you, slave.
 Each disobedience will be followed by a harsh and humiliating punishment.
 You are already at 3!!!
 You should know that no one has ever been able to refuse submitting to me and I doubt very much if a stupid ass Nigger like you will be the first.

  Now accept your role as a slut and submit....